whiteyhat/Zunder-Dapp/README.md

 ## Information
 **Zunder App** solves the biggest problem in the Fintech industry, the middlemen element.
 By implementing a revolutionary combination of cutting-edge technology such as **Blockchain, AI** and **IoT**.
 We are developing the first decentralized peer to peer marketplace for Fintech products and services powered by Smart Contracts.

 This MVP contains the essential features for the project.
-Includes a Blockchain wallet based on Waves Platform, a market-place for Fintech Product and Services and a Map tracking location.
+Includes a Blockchain wallet based on Waves Platform, a market-place for Fintech Product and Services and a android.ebs.zunderapp.Map tracking location.

 ## Contributor?
 ###### Become part of Zunder App.
 Join us!